 - When allegations of substance abuse, violent behavior, criminal misconduct, or other serious non-academic behaviors are made against a student in the program.

-The review is conducted by the program director, the associate dean for academic affairs of the Graduate School of Social Service, and the student.
+The review is conducted by the program director, the Assistant Dean of Student Services of the Graduate School of Social Service, and the student.
 The review results in one of the following actions:

 - No action.